 If you wish to conduct any of the above activities, you will need a different type of visa to come to the UK.

-If you do have to apply for a standard visitor visa, then your application should be sent in online no more than three months before you plan to travel.
+Moreover, if you do have to apply for a standard visitor visa, then your application should be sent online no more than three months before you plan to travel.
 The visa costs £100 and lasts for six months.

 The application form is provided to you by your child’s school on request.